A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 “Or me, yours,” I sneer back to show I’m not afraid of death.
 I didn’t used to be.
 “Not for us.
 Them.”

 His eyes betray his usual bravado by flickering up the hill in doubt.
-Hidden, our friends are already working hard on phase two of the plan.
+Hidden, our friends are already hard at work on phase two of the plan.
 Phase one is to buy them enough time to finish.

 He grunts in reluctant agreement.
 “In that case, stop moping and let’s get a move on.”